tug74295/project-acc-hungry-hippos/documentation/docs/requirements/use-case-descriptions.md

 4. AAC user repeats steps 2 - 3 until queue is full.
 If queue is full and AAC player selects a fruit, it will replace fruit in the queue's first index.
 4. The fruit in the queue's first index is visible on screen to all players.

-## Use Case 5 – Eat Correct Fruit (Player)
+## Use Case 5 – Eats Fruit (Player)
-*As a player, I want to eat the correct fruit displays so that I can earn points.*
+*As a player, I want to move my hippo around the arena and eat the correct fruit so that I can earn points.*

-1. Fruits spawns randomly on screen.
+1. Fruits spawn and are placed randomly across the arena in real time.
-2. The player watches the queue to know which fruit is “correct.”
+2. The player watches the displayed queue to know which fruit is “correct.”
-3. The player moves hippo avatar to hover over fruit image to eat.
+3. The player moves their hippo toward fruits on the arena.
 4. If correct, a point is awarded.
-5. If incorrect, no point is awarded.
+5. If incorrect, no point is awarded (or a penalty is applied).

 ## Use Case 6 – Game Timer and End State (Host)
 *As a player or AAC user, I want the game to end automatically after 1 minute so we know when the round is over.*